muskanmandil/muskanmandil/README.md

 ###

-<h4 align="left">🚀 Pre-final year undergraduate at IET-DAVV, specializing in Information Technology.
+<h4 align="left">🚀 Final year student at IET-DAVV, specializing in Information Technology.
   <br>✨ I'm a Front-end Developer and UI/UX Designer always trying to learn new technologies and eager to contribute my technical skills and creativity to a collaborative environment.</h4>

 ###